-Pros / This scale is extremely accurate and yields reliable results.
+Pros / It is accurate and consistent.

-Verdict / This is a good scale for preparing personal and small family meals.
+Verdict / The EatSmart Precision Pro II is a good scale for preparing personal and small family meals.

 The EatSmart Precision Pro II ranks among the best food scales we tested for many reasons.
 For example, it is easy to use, lightweight and durable, and it can weigh food up to 11 pounds.
 In our testing, this scale topped the charts for accuracy and consistency, scoring perfectly in both areas.
 Its large display and numbers are backlit and easy to read from nearly every angle.
 With a few minor exceptions, this scale impressed us in every way.

 We subjected each food scale we reviewed to a battery of tests, and the EatSmart Precision Pro II’s results show it has impeccable accuracy – it displayed the exact same weight as our control group every time.
 For our consistency test, we weighed the same items in different places on the scale to see if it yielded different results.
 The EatSmart Precision Pro passed this test with flying colors – it shows the same weight no matter where you place your food.

 The Precision Pro II can weigh items as light as .05 ounces and as heavy as 11 pounds.
 That’s a middle-of-the-road weight range compared to the other kitchen scales we tested.
 Also, while 11 pounds is high enough to weigh most ingredients for an average meal, if you often cook large meals, you probably want to invest in a scale that can handle more weight.
 For example, the Ozeri Touch II can weigh items up to 18 pounds.

 This EatSmart scale's weighing platform measures just a hair less than 20 square inches.
 Some of its competitors have weighing areas more than double that size, but 20 inches is more than adequate to for home use.